quiltdata/t4/docs/CONTRIBUTING.md

 $ npm run build
 ```

-To run the catalog is developer mode:
+To run the catalog in developer mode:

 ```bash
 $ npm start